LukeThornton92/Milestone-Project-1-OTP/README.md

 ### **Gallery**

-The gallery was something I was very conscious can make or break a bands website
+The gallery was something I was very conscious can make or break a bands website and I wanted it to be a highlight of the website, knowing a lot of traffic would be visiting the site to see photos of the band at shows.

+-The design chosen perfectly showcases the images on desktop, I was careful to ensure all the images were of the same size to avoid any stretching or loss of image.

+-Due to the design chosen it restricted me when reducing the screen size, screens below 1024px's showcase the images in a standard scroll gallery format.

+-With mobile being a

 ### **Mailing List**